liamprescott/Notes/project-pipelines/sass.md

 #Sass

-A CSS preprocessor extension language that runs on Ruby.
+A CSS preprocessor extension language that runs either **natively** on Ruby or as a C/C++ port called **LibSass** via .

 ##Using Sass
 Sass is authored using any text based editor.

-It is  configured and run via either:
+It is configured and run via:
 - The command line
 - Third party applications
-- A task runner workflow e.g. Grunt, Gulp or npm (native)
+- A task runner workflow e.g. Grunt, Gulp or npm

 ####Why use a task runner?
-The main benefit of using a task runner is that it makes usage easier, simplifies the configuration process and naturally form part of a wider task runner based workflow.
+The main benefit of using a task runner is that it makes usage easier, simplifies the configuration process and allows it to be used as part of a wider build workflow.

 ##Flavours of Sass
 There are two options when it comes to running Sass: